chernheng/FPGA-Controller/README.md

 fi
 ```

-Change the permissions of the new file: `sudo chmod 755 /bin/uname`
+Change the permissions of the new file: `sudo chmod 755 /bin/uname`.
+You should now be able to use Eclipse in WSL2 as if you were in WSL1.

 </details>